 Other examples of situations in which your licence can be revoked include:

 - Where you are no longer seen to be a ‘fit and proper person’ to hold a firearms licence – for example, where you have mental health problems or where you have threatened self-harm or suicide.

 - If you’ve committed a ‘prescribed offence’ – see our page ‘Restrictions on issuing firearms licences’ for a full list of prescribed offences.

-- In certain situations, if you’re subject to a good behaviour bond (including a section 10 good behaviour bond).
+- In certain situations, if you’re subject to a good behaviour bond (including a section 10 bond (now conditional release order without conviction)).

 What happens if my firearms licence is suspended?